rcalsaverini/blog-old/content/blog/2021-07-03-neural-nets-for-symbolic-optimization.md

 ---
-title: Neural Nets for Symbolic Optimization
+title: Could Neural Nets be used for Symbolic Optimization?
+Maybe.
 date: 2021-07-02T00:00:00.000Z
 categories:
   - machine-learning